Engineering 100-950

 - Net:

-- Place -> Net Label
+- Place -> Net Labels

 - Allows you to place a net that can be labelled a certain thing (5V, ARD_D1, HUM_OUT, etc.)